About Sanroku Bitto Shrine

-Celebrating the divine emergence of Misoroku-no-Mikoto from the sacred PDP10 with offerings of digital ema and rituals of computation.
+March 6th — Reitaisai (Grand Annual Festival) Celebrating the divine emergence of Misoroku-no-Mikoto from the sacred PDP-10.
+Offerings of digital ema are accepted.
+Prayers for clean code and stable systems are welcome.

 About 36 Bitto Shrine